Adrián Campos: Formula One

-After Formula One
+Touring cars and prototypes

-Campos competed in Spanish Touring Cars, winning the championship in 1994.
+Four years after his retirement from F1, Campos competed in Spanish Touring Cars, from 1992 until 1995 winning the championship in 1994.

 1997 would be the last year Campos would spend as a professional driver.
 After some races in sports prototypes such as the Ferrari 333 SP, he would go on to form his own team as an owner.

 Team management

+Campos founded Campos Racing in 1998.
+In 2008, the team won the GP2 Series.

-After leaving Formula One, Campos was successfully involved in team management.
+After leaving Formula One, Campos became involved in team management.
 He founded Adrian Campos Motorsport (later renamed Campos Racing) in 1998, with Marc Gené winning the 1998 Euro Open by Nissan championship in the championship's first year before immediately reaching Formula One.
 He also managed Fernando Alonso in his early years.

-Campos Racing entered the GP2 series when it was launched for 2005.
+Campos Racing entered the GP2 Series when it was launched for 2005.
 Two fifth places were the best results that year.
 The team opened 2006 with a podium at Valencia for Adrian Valles, but neither he nor fellow Spaniard Félix Porteiro scored another podium all year (Portiero was second on the road at Silverstone, but a steering rack irregularity caused him to be disqualified).

 The signing of veteran Giorgio Pantano for 2007 led the team forward, with Pantano scoring two victories and 3rd overall, and teammate Vitaly Petrov winning at the season finale at Valencia.
 For 2008 Petrov remained, with Ben Hanley replaced in the second car by Lucas di Grassi after three rounds.
-Di Grassi immediately recaptured his 2007 form, with three second places in his first four starts, and subsequent wins at the Hungaroring and the new Valencia Street Circuit - which represented a double for the team, as Petrov won race one, having scored just one other podium all year.
+Di Grassi immediately recaptured his 2007 form, with three second places in his first four starts, and subsequent wins at the Hungaroring and the new Valencia Street Circuit – which represented a double for the team, as Petrov won race one, having scored just one other podium all year.
 The Campos team won the 2008 Teams' Championship.
 In October 2008, Campos announced that he planned to step down from running the GP2 team and to sell his stake in it, but would still remain involved in F3 and a new project that was unspecified.
 The GP2 team was taken over by Alejandro Agag and renamed Barwa Addax.